All Episodes

 We are in Saudi Arabia.

-We'll check in with Duke Gingrich.
+We'll check in with Duke Gingrich now.

-Now Nude has a great take on all of this, what it's about, what the president's trying to accomplish, his challenge to the Saudis to join the Abraham Accords and recognize Israel, and yet his very firm statement that, yeah, we have no problem.
+Newt has a great take on all of this, what it's about, what the president's trying to accomplish, his challenge to the Saudis to join the Abraham Accords and recognize Israel, and yet his very firm statement that, yeah, we have no problem.

-And then later we'll check in with Brigitte Gabriel.
+And then later, we'll check in with Brigitte Gabriel.

-Don't forget my interview with Donald Trump uh on Air Force One Part 1 tonight, Senator Kennedy tonight, 4 a.m. local, 9 p.m.
+Don't forget my interview with Donald Trump on Air Force One Part One tonight.

 I'll see you bright and early my time.

-New King Rich is straight ahead.
+Newt Gingrich is straight ahead.

 You want smart political talk without the meltdowns?